k4sh4n1/research/pre-proposal draft notes.md

 ## Problem with this model

 The problem with the above model is that the FX market is a decentralized one that the order flows are generally _not_ available.
+Therefore $B(t)$ and $S(t)$ can _not_ be accessed reliably.
 So, this model won't work for FX market.

 # References